 A self-taught electronic music composer, Oleh possesses a stylistically diverse catalogue including sound art and interdisciplinary works.
 However, in his core practice, he's been focused on reimagining medieval music with a modular synthesiser, an instrument that he sets up informed by artistic research, enabling him to improvise polyphony and monophony, borrowing techniques and ideas from medieval composers & theorists and contemporary fields of analogue synthesis & generative music—exploring intersections of the Providence and Contingency, the past and the present, technology and the sacred.

-In the same year, MoMA Magazine premiered Oleh's AVES RUBRAE ("red birds" in Latin), a composition commissioned by the Museum of Modern Art—a return to his core practice drawing on medieval polyphony as well as the music of the band Coil, which influenced Shpudeiko as a young composer.
+In the same year, MoMA Magazine premiered Oleh's AVES RUBRAE ("red birds" in Latin), a composition commissioned by the Museum of Modern Art in New York.
+This work was a return to his core practice of drawing on medieval polyphony and the music of the band Coil, which influenced Shpudeiko as a young composer.

 Alongside this catalogue as a solo musician, Heinali encompasses interdisciplinary, multi-media art projects and soundtracks.
 Shpudeiko's sound artworks, in collaboration with Ukrainian classically trained music composer Alexey Shmurak, are in the National Art Museum of Ukraine and Museum of Modern Art of Odesa collections.
 In 2016, Shpudeiko composed award-winning original music for the video game BOUND (Plastic/Sony Santa Monica) and the contemporary dance production A THREAD, choreographed by Jean Abreu and premiered at Southbank Centre.
 Around the same time, he began a new collaborative project with actor/choreographer Volodymyr Shpudeiko.
 Their SYNTHTAP production fuses tap dance and modular synthesis, a generative sound production that responds directly to the dancer's movements.
 In 2021 THE WALL reactive ballet, based on SYNTHTAP technology in collaboration with choreographer Illia Miroshnichenko, premiered at the Kyiv Municipal Academic Opera and Ballet Theatre to critical acclaim.